-The Washington Post reported last week that “over the past year, lenders have become much more aggressive in trying to recoup money lost in foreclosures and other distressed sales [e.g. short sales], creating more grief for people who thought their real estate headaches were far behind.”
-Also, the Los Angeles Times recently reported that “Fannie Mae gets tough on homeowners” explaining that the government-controlled mortgage company said that it would instruct the companies servicing its loans to recommend when it should sue a defaulting borrower for the unpaid portion of their loan.
+The Washington Post reported that “over the past year, lenders have become much more aggressive in trying to recoup money lost in foreclosures and other distressed sales [e.g. short sales], creating more grief for people who thought their real estate headaches were far behind.”
+Also, the Los Angeles Times reported that “Fannie Mae gets tough on homeowners” explaining that the government-controlled mortgage company said that it would instruct the companies servicing its loans to recommend when it should sue a defaulting borrower for the unpaid portion of their loan.

 In many circumstances, lenders have the right to pursue collection of the deficiency (the amount left unpaid post foreclosure OR POST SHORT SALE).
 In California, a lender may have as long as 4 years to commence legal action against the borrower after the original default.
 This means the borrower is in jeopardy for years after foreclosure or short sale.

 So what can you do if you are a borrower facing default or foreclosure?
 Your best option is to explore an alternative to foreclosure which will give you the ability to negotiate the deficiency issue with your lender.
 Currently, the most successful foreclosure alternative is a short sale.
 A short sale allows you or your attorney the ability to negotiate with your lenders to have them waive any and all deficiencies.